Lajkonik of Krakow

 Who is the Lajkonik?
 The Lajkonik is a bearded man.
 He is wearing a special pointed hat and the ancient Mongolian clothes.
 He rides a white wooden horse.

 Nobody knows for sure what is the origin of this festival.
-Still there was a belief in pre-Christian Poland that in the spring the horse brought good luck and rich harvest.
+Still there was a belief in pre-Christian Poland that in the spring the horse brings good luck and rich harvest.

 The second story takes us to the 13th century Krakow.
-The city was attacked by the Mongolian army led by a Tatar Khan.
-Citizens beat his army and killed him.
+The city was attacked by the Mongolian army led by Tatar Khan.
+Citizens defeated his army and killed him.
 Some defenders took his clothes and rode triumphantly into Krakow.

 Yes, there is the third story.
 In 1287 the Tatars arrived close to Krakow and camped along the Vistula river which was then the village of Zwierzyniec (today district of Krakow).
 They fell asleep.

-Some local people transporting wood on the river attacked them.
-They manage to beat them.
+Some local people who had been transporting wood on the river attacked them.
+They defeated the Tatars.
 They decided to have fun and scare the citizens of Krakow.
 They dressed themselves as Tatars and entered the city.
 But they were soon discovered.
 Citizens used everything to create a festival.

-Well, no matter what the origin of this festival, every June it is a great joy for everyone in Krakow.
-The Lajkonik "rides" from the Premonstratensian (Norbertine) Convent in Zwierzyniec district through the street of Kościuszki, Zwierzyniecka, Franciszkańska and Grodzka to the Main Market Square (Rynek główny).
+During the festival Lajkonik "rides" from the Premonstratensian (Norbertine) Convent in Zwierzyniec district through the street of Kościuszki, Zwierzyniecka, Franciszkańska and Grodzka to the Main Market Square (Rynek główny).

 http://www.flickr.com/photos/tuliobertorini/ / CC BY-NC-ND 2.0